forestgrape/coronavirus/4_immunological/immune_system.md

-## Immune System Members

-### T Cells
-* T cells are in the blood and locally in tissues.
-* T cells can check if cells do what they are supposed to do.
-Virus infected cells have a changed metabolism since they produce proteins encoded by the viruses.
-[T cells can detect](#extern-checks) the virus proteins exposed.
-* To control coronaviruses infections T cells are key [citation coming].

-> ###### Local T cell
-> *Tissue resident T cells* in literature, often shortened to *local T cells* on this page, are T cells which survey the tissues cells integrity.
-They move within tissues and and do not circulate with the blood. //previously shortened here as *local* T cells

-#### Distribution
-T cells are in the blood, in lymph nodes and resident T cells in tissues.
-Lymph nodes and tissue resident T cells are often at entry points for pathogens e.g. the mouth is a common entry point for viruses, so close to the mouth there are many T cells [in work].

-##### T Cell Training
-[in work, to be completed and to be checked]
-1. In the __bone marrow__ continuously new immune cell arise from stem cells.
-Some differentiation occurs.
-A certain class of immune cells moves to the thymus.
-2. In the __thymus__ it is checked if the cells have the right binding capabilities: Binding MHC neither to weak nor to strong.
-Don't attack self substances.
-   * Fail (wrong MHC binding strength or self substances attacked) => trigger cell death (if goes wrong, an autoimmune disease can result)
-   * Succeed (right MHC binding strength If the cell does *not* bind self) => send the cell to the lymph nodes.
-3. In the __lymph nodes__ the cells are exposed to foreign substances.
-If a cell binds to unknown and harmful substances the cell is useful.

-## Protection Locations
-Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells:
-* entire body (e.g. fever, circulating antibodies or the skin)
-* tissue specific (e.g. local inflammation, Tissue resident cells e.g. T cells)
-* cell intern (intra cellular processes).
-The oldest form of protection that developed already in prokaryotes.

-## Immune System Targeting
+## Assign Tasks to Tools: Immune System Targeting

-### Immune System Specificity
+### Immune System Target Specificity
-[in work]
-There are many degrees of specificity, the following categories are just a coarse approximation.
+The range of specificity is large, the following categories are just a coarse approximation.

-#### Unspecific
+* #### Unspecific
   Examples
   - skin: keep everything out
   - some immune cells such as neutrophil granulocytes: local shutdown of all living things
   - stomach acid

-#### Semi Specific
+* #### Semi Specific
   Examples
   - Receptors from double stranded DNA based lifeforms targeting single stranded DNA
   - Membranes (e.g. Cell membranes, nucleus membrane, blood brain barrier): only permeable for specific substances

-#### Highly Specific
+* #### Highly Specific
   Examples
-* RNA pieces silencing mRNAs / other RNAs [to check whether this can't be adapted, probably unused DNA is used produce some silence RNA so the overall possibilities would be constant but what is in used would be adaptable]
+  * RNA pieces silencing other RNAs [to check whether this can't be adapted, probably unused DNA is used produce some silence RNA so the overall possibilities would be constant but what is in used would be adaptable]
   * Antibodies target specific biological substances (mostly proteins).
 Antibodies are an example of the[Trained Immune System](#trained-immune-system).

 ### Target Mechanisms

-[**in work**]
+#### Detecting Protein Structures
 > ###### Antigen
  Particles classified as unwanted to which the immune system is able  particles they bind are called *antigens*.